Skip to main content

 Before deleting an SSO provider, ensure that at least one Admin User with Standard authentication remains available.
 Otherwise, you may lose administrative access to UDMG.

-Deleting an SSO provider configuration is straightforward; however, you must plan what to do with any orphaned Users that have already been provisioned via the provider.
+Deleting an SSO provider configuration is straightforward; however, you must plan what to do with any orphaned Users and Accounts that have already been provisioned via the provider.
 Those options include:

 To delete an SSO provider, follow these steps:

-- From the Sidebar, click General > Domain.
+1. From the Sidebar, click General > Settings.

-Deleting an SSO provider blocks new login attempts for associated Users.
-Existing sessions remain active until they expire or the User logs out.
+Deleting an SSO provider blocks new login attempts for associated Users and Accounts.
+Existing sessions remain active until they expire or the User or Account logs out.